Honoring Our Veterans through Innovative Medical Discovery

 The Institute for Medical Research strives to advance the health and well being of veterans and their families.

-Established in 1989, the Institute for Medical Research conducts and supports research and educational activities in collaboration with the Durham VA Medical Center with funds from private companies, governmental agencies, foundations and academic institutions.
+Established in 1989, the Institute for Medical Research conducts and supports research and educational activities in collaboration with the Durham VA Health Care System with funds from private companies, donors, governmental agencies, foundations and academic institutions.